-- our belief that the levels of gross profit margin achieved during fiscal year 2013 are sustainable and improvable to the extent that volume grows, we experience a favorable product mix, pricing remains stable, and we continue to realize cost savings through production efficiencies and enhanced yields; - · our plan to improve our existing energy recovery devices and to develop and manufacture new and enhanced versions of these devices; - our belief that sales of our PX-300 and PX-Q300 energy recovery devices will represent a higher percentage of our net revenue in 2014; - our belief that the ceramic components of our PX® energy recovery devices will result in low life-cycle maintenance costs; - our belief that our turbocharger devices have long operating lives; - our objective of finding new applications for our technology and developing new products for use outside of desalination, including oil and gas applications; - our belief that our products are the most cost-effective energy recovery devices over time; - our expectation that our expenses for research and development and sales and marketing will increase as a result of diversification into markets outside of desalination; - our expectation that we will continue to rely on sales of our energy recovery devices in the desalination market for a substantial portion of our revenue and that new desalination markets, including the United States, will provide revenue opportunities to us; - our ability to meet projected new product development dates, anticipated cost reduction targets, or revenue growth objectives for new products; - weakness in the global economy affecting customer spending; - customer acceptance of new products; - our belief that our current facilities will be adequate for the foreseeable future; - our expectation that sales outside of the United States will remain asignificant portion of our revenue; - the timing of our receipt of payment for products or services from our customers; - our belief that our existing cash balances and cash generated from our operations will be sufficient to meet our anticipated liquidity needs for the foreseeable future, with the exception of a decision to enter into an acquisition which could require us to seek additional equity or debt financing;
+- our belief that levels of gross profit margin are sustainable to the extent that volume grows, we experience a favorable product mix, pricing remains stable, and we continue to realize cost savings through production efficiencies and enhanced yields; - · our plan to improve our existing energy recovery devices and to develop and manufacture new and enhanced versions of these devices; - our belief that the ceramic components of our PX® energy recovery devices will result in low life-cycle maintenance costs; - our belief that our turbocharger devices have long operating lives; - our objective of finding new applications for our technology and developing new products for use outside of desalination, including oil and gas applications; - our belief that our products are the most cost-effective energy recovery devices over time; - our expectation that our expenses for research and development and sales and marketing may increase as a result of diversification into markets outside of desalination; - our expectation that we will continue to rely on sales of our energy recovery devices in the desalination market for a substantial portion of our revenue and that new desalination markets, including the United States, will provide revenue opportunities to us; - our ability to meet projected new product development dates, anticipated cost reduction targets, or revenue growth objectives for new products; - customer acceptance of new products; - our belief that our current facilities will be adequate for the foreseeable future; - our expectation that sales outside of the United States will remain asignificant portion of our revenue; - the timing of our receipt of payment for products or services from our customers; - our belief that our existing cash balances and cash generated from our operations will be sufficient to meet our anticipated liquidity needs for the foreseeable future, with the exception of a decision to enter into an acquisition and/or fund investments in newly developed technology arising from rapid market adoption that could require us to seek additional equity or debt financing;

-- our expectation that, as we expand our international sales, a portion of our revenue could continue to be denominated in foreign currencies; - our anticipation of revenue from the sale of oil and gas products in 2014; - our expectation that we will be able to enforce our intellectual property rights; and - our expectations concerning our new enterprise resource planning system implemented during 2013, referred to in Part II, Item 9A of this report.
+- our expectation that, as we expand our international sales, a portion of our revenue could continue to be denominated in foreign currencies; and - our expectation that we will be able to enforce our intellectual property rights:

-You should not place undue reliance on these forward-looking statements, which reflect management's opinions only as of the date of the filing of this Annual Report on Form 10-K. All forward-looking statements included in this document are subject to additional risks and uncertainties further discussed under "Item 1A: Risk Factors" and are based on information available to us as of March 11, 2014.
-We assume noobligation to update any such forward-looking statements.
+You should not place undue reliance on these forward-looking statements, which reflect management's opinions only as of the date of the filing of this Annual Report on Form 10-K. All forward-looking statements included in this document are subject to additional risks and uncertainties further discussed under "Item 1A-Risk Factors" and are based on information available to us as of March 5, 2015.
+We assume no obligation to update any such forward-looking statements.
 It is important to notethat our actual results could differ materially from the results set forth or implied by our forward-looking statements.
-The factors that could cause our actual results odiffer from those included in such forward-looking statements are set forth under the heading "Item 1A: Risk Factors" and our results disclosed from time to timein our reports on Forms 10-Q and 8-K and our Annual Reports to Stockholders.
+The factors that could cause our actual results to differ from those included in such forward-looking statements are set forth under the heading "Item 1A-Risk Factors" and our results disclosed from time to time in our reports on Forms 10-Q and 8-K and our Annual Reports to Stockholders.